jordanmasters/phonesse/README.md

 ### Local pip install

-This is so you don't have to be in the phonomials folder to 'import phonomials'
+This is so you don't have to be in the phonesse folder to 'import phonesse'

 ```
 $ cd phonesse